dulnan/nuxt-multi-cache/docs/features/route-cache.md

 cached route (in other words, a cache entry that would normally not be served because it is expired) will be served if during rendering a 5xx error is thrown.

+### allowStaleWhileRevalidate()

+Allow a stale cached response to be served while a new one is being "revalidated" (generated/rendered).

+For example, if you have a page that does some external API call that takes a lot of time, you can prevent "bombarding" that API by only doing one request at a time.
+If that page becomes stale and if 10 people would request that page at the same time, you would trigger 10 API calls.
+By setting `allowStaleWhileRevalidate`, only the first request would trigger the API call and the other 9 would receive a the stale response.
+Once the first request is finished, every subsequent request would then receive the new, fresh response.

 ### addTags(tags: string[])

 Add cache tags for the cache entry.
 They can be later used to purge specific